aldefouw/redcap_cypress/README.md

 *Until we perform some kind of test against an instance of REDCap, we do not know the answers to the above questions.*

-To test REDCap, most, if not all of us, have resorted to manual testing for reassurance.
+To test REDCap, most of us have resorted to manual testing for reassurance that REDCap is doing what we think it should.

 ## Manual Testing

 Manual testing has served many of us very well.
-In fact, a major advantage to manual testing is that it's well-understood and has a low barrier to entry because almost anyone can manually test software.
+In fact, a major advantage to manual testing is that it's easy to do and has a low barrier to entry.

-However, manual testing has some inherent challenges and drawbacks.
+However, manual testing still has some inherent challenges and drawbacks.

 Those challenges include, but are not limited to, the following: